madejackson/MillControl/README.md

 - (todo) a local Arduino IDE (integrated development environment)

 #### Demo setup
-The purpose of the demo setup is to make sure, that all components are working even without installing it on the mill directly.
+The purpose of the demo setup is to make sure, that all components are working even without connecting it directly on the mill.
 Through that you can test a little and see if all components are working and how the UI works.
-You can finde a step by step demo setup [here](./subPages/demoSetup.md)
+You can finde a step by step demo setup [here.](./subPages/demoSetup.md)

 #### Real setup
 After your demo setup works well we should go on and set it up to the mill.